fossabot/ox/docs/assign-config.md

 # Assign Config

-we use the buildInPlugin [AssignConfigPlugin](./buildIn-plugins.md) to get the buildIn config and userConfig for an configKey
+we use the buildInPlugin [AssignConfigPlugin](./buildIn-plugins.md) to get the buildIn config and userConfig for a configKey

+## Create Config File

+in your `config dir`,create a file named like `*.config.js`,then we will automatic assign a config info with key equal to the fileName into the ox.config

+> eg: for app.config.js, we will assign config like { app: {/_ your config _/} }

 ## Plain Result